eToro vs Trading 212 (2026):

 Pies are self-built portfolio baskets.
 Assign each ETF a target weight, set a recurring schedule (weekly, bi-weekly, monthly), and Trading 212 allocates deposits proportionally using fractional shares — fully automated, no manual intervention needed.

 You remain in full control of what you own.
 Each Pie holds up to 50 securities with one-click rebalancing.
 For disciplined long-term investors, this is a cleaner and more transparent approach.
+You decide the allocation; the automation handles the execution.

 | Protection layer | eToro | Trading 212 |